-- 3.14 Since the last publication three sites have lapsed unimplemented planning permissions and have been moved to Table 1. - SA032 Nyewood Court Billingshurst - SA490 Envision House Horsham - SA537 Okash Southwater - 3.15 Since the last publication no further sites have been granted full planning permission. - 3.16 Since the last publication no further completed sites have been removed from the register.
+- 3.14 Since the last publication two sites have lapsed unimplemented planning permissions and have been moved to Table 1. - SA511 Village Stores Henfield - SA793 Barclays Bank High Street Billingshurst - 3.15 Since the last publication one allocated site has lapsed unimplemented planning permission and has been moved to Table 2. - SA012 Thakeham Tiles Thakeham - 3.16 Since the last publication one site has been granted a new full planning permission. - SA672 St Marks Court Horsham - 3.17 Since the last publication the following completed sites have been removed from the register. - SA449 Norfolk House Horsham - SA773 Abbey House Horsham